oliviacpu/Glitch-Community/FAQ.md

 - because our code is split, we're able to cache things that don't change very often (like our dependencies), while busting the cache to deploy the latest and greatest to our clients.

 **Cloudfront:**
 In production, our code goes through cloudfront.
 This is why there's a delay after deploys, to see the code on glitch.com but not on community.glitch.me.
 It's possible for proxies of our code like cloudfront to cache our code as well since we have cache control set to `public` for our files, although the expected behavior should be the same as the relationship between community.glitch.me and your own browser.
-However cloudfront has it's own
+However cloudfront has it's own caching rules, that do not necessarily line up with the headers we set ourselves without some additional configuration, requiring help from the glitch infrastructure team.
+To learn more about cloudfront and caching, you may wish to read [cloudfront's documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ConfiguringCaching.html).

 **Debugging Caching Issues:**
-- as always, if glitch.com and community.glitch.me are both broken, and community-staging.glitch.me is in good working order, swap, and debug later.
+- as always, if `glitch.com` and `community.glitch.me` are both broken, and `community-staging.glitch.me` is in good working order, swap, and debug later.
-- if glitch.com is broken but community.glitch.me works fine it points to an issue with cloudfront and it's best to communicate with the glitch platform team
+- if `glitch.com` is broken but `community.glitch.me` works fine it points to an issue with cloudfront and it's best to communicate with the glitch infrastructure team to figure out where the problem is.
-- if you find glitch.com working in some browsers and not others, take a look at the hashes for the bundled javascript files to see if you're serving different files.
+- if you find `glitch.com` working in some browsers and not others, take a look at the hashes for the bundled javascript files to see if you're serving different files:
-- if you see the hashes match but one is serving code and the other is not, you know something went wrong in serving that file (perhaps it was accidentally deleted at some point but the hashes never worked) you'll want to swap staging and community if you haven't already, and rebuild the new staging to get a new hash for your javascript bundles.
+    - if the hashes match but one is serving code and the other is not or they are serving different code, you know something went wrong in serving that file in our pipeline and it's probably best to generate a new hash.
+You'll want to swap staging and community to get back to the last working hash if you haven't already, and then rebuild the new staging project to get a new hash for your javascript bundles.
     - if the hashes don't match, you know why you're seeing different behavior, you're serving different code!
 The next question is to figure out why?
-Is the browser serving one from cache and the other directly from cloudfront?
+Check to see where the code is being served from, is it from browser cache?

 ### How do I add a question to the FAQ?